arturddantas/arturddantas/README.md

 ### Currently

-- I'm currently working in an internship in the international relations laboratory at Unesp.
+- I'm currently working in an internship in the international relations laboratory at Unesp (LabRI/UNESP).
 You can visit us [here](https://labriunesp.org/)! 🙂

 -----

 ### Skills

-- I work with the operational system Ubuntu and editing the website.
+- I work with the operational system Ubuntu, editing the website and the physical structure of the laboratory.
+- Help students with the search engines for international relations.

 -----